Walter Greenleaf, PhD

 Zach Smith is an intern with NMHIC and will be a Junior at the University of Washington in Autumn 2020.
 He is a Psych major with a minor in Environmental Sciences.
 Within NMHIC, he works with the Tech Innovation Network, helping with a variety of different projects and tasks.

 Elissa Wolf-Tinsman teaches Upper School social studies and is chair of the department, as well as an Upper School advisor at a local independent school.
 She earned her BA at Wesleyan University and her MEd at Harvard’s Graduate School of Education.
 While at Harvard, Wolf-Tinsman published two articles, both based on her teaching experiences.
 Wolf-Tinsman has taught a variety of social studies and English classes, seventh through twelfth grades.
-She enjoys hiking and outdoor activities with her family.
-She practices yoga, loves to read, and has tried her hand at vegetable gardening.

 Robin Gabriels, Psy.D